 The Dell G5 5090 ($570 starting; $1,050 as reviewed) is a relatively powerful gaming PC, provided you keep your games in the full-HD range.
 This gaming desktop can handle both demanding games and productivity tasks with ease, and if you need to upgrade it in the future, all you need is a single screwdriver.

 The cheapest G5 5090 configuration comes with pretty modest parts, while the much fancier model we reviewed still can't offer 4K gaming or a great deal of storage space.
-Still, taken on its own merits, the G5 5090 is a competent machine with a lot to offer the full-HD crowd.
+Still, taken on its own merits, the G5 5090 is one of the best computers around, with a lot to offer the full-HD crowd.
 If you don't feel comfortable building your own system, the G5 holds its own against the best gaming PCs in its price range.

 Dell G5 5090 price and configurations